Astrology, Alchemy, & Honest Recovery with Maria Luz

 What jumped out at me in this entry was the fact that I mentioned that I had gained one pound over the holidays.
 One.
 First, YAY that it struck me as bizarre, just two years later.
 Second, diet culture is really hard to break free from, so if you struggle with this, please don’t give up, you can break free from this, too.

-If you are new and interested, jump back to the May 3, 2024 post.
-It was getting tedious to type these out (nothing creative in that!) so I switched to the audio feature.
-Feel free to email me with any comments.
+If you are new and interested, jump back to the May 3, 2024 Day 1 post.
+It was getting tedious to type these handwritten journal entries out (nothing creative in that!) so I switched to the audio feature.
+Feel free to message me with any comments.

 Love & Joy, Maria Luz